 Tactical Guidance for 2026

-My strategy for navigating these options involves matching the infrastructure to the strategy’s “kinetic” needs.
-If I am running automated Pine-Script strategies or trading from a MacBook, Tradovate’s unified NinjaTrader-ID login is the path of least resistance.
+My strategy for navigating these options involves matching the infrastructure to the strategy’s speed and data requirements.
+If I am running automated Pine-Script strategies or trading from a MacBook, Tradovate’s unified NinjaTrader-ID login is the simpler setup.
 However, for discretionary order-flow trading where I need to see every resting order, I always opt for the Rithmic-to-NinjaTrader bridge.
-I find that while Tradovate’s visuals are smoother and anti-aliased, the industrial, un-animated nature of Rithmic provides the raw transparency needed to spot “spoofing” and true market delta.

 Which Should You Choose?